GitHub Agentic Workflows

 Inference cost scales with prompt size.
 Write focused prompts, avoid whole-file reads when only a few lines matter, cap result counts in tool calls, and use imports to compose a smaller subset of prompt sections at runtime.

-Effective tokens are the normalized usage metric described in the Effective Tokens Specification (deprecated in favor of AIC for non-Copilot engines).
 When the budget is approached, gh-aw emits steering warnings before the run reaches the limit.
 Set a negative value only when budget enforcement must be disabled explicitly.

 Use the top-level max-turns frontmatter field to cap the number of chat iterations (model responses and tool calls) for a single workflow run.
 Each additional turn consumes more tokens and Actions compute time, so a turn limit bounds both runaway loops and cost.